White band disease: Transmission

 White band disease is highly contagious through direct contact between diseased and healthy coral tissue.
 It can also be transmitted by the corallivorous snail, which means that the species consumes coral, Coralliophila abbreviata.
 C. abbreviata, a species native to the region where Elkhorn and Staghorn corals are found, is able to act as a "reservoir" for white band disease, meaning that it is able to retain the disease pathogen for at least two weeks.
 However, not all corallivorous snails are able to transmit white band disease (i.e. Coralliophila caribaea).
 Waterborne transmission of the disease pathogen becomes possible when the coral tissue is lesioned (or otherwise injured).
 However, the potential for injury among the affected corals tends to be high given the many ways tissue injury may occur naturally including competition by other corals, mechanical damage, or corallivory by snails, damselfish, butterflyfish, fireworms, or other such aquatic organisms.
 Waterborne transmission helps to explain how the disease spread across the Caribbean so rapidly, given that direct contact between affected corals is limited to physical interaction between the diseased and healthy coral and that the corallivorous snail, C. abbreviata that carries the disease, does not travel across long distances.

 Insights into the nature of white band disease transmission provide understanding of how the disease might be managed and controlled to prevent major losses in coral.
 Waterborne transmission of white band disease may prove difficult to manage however, given the flowing nature of ocean currents.
 An alternative method would be to control C. abbreviata populations to reduce the incidence of white band disease by manually removing samples of the population, similar to efforts to remove Pterois from the Gulf of Mexico.

+A 2025 study by researchers at Northeastern University tested whether treating healthy coral fragments with antibiotics could prevent white band disease.
+The study found that pretreated corals were much less likely to become infected.
+Antibiotic pretreatment reduced infection rates by about 30 percentage points compared to untreated fragments.